In this blog, we aim to answer one of the questions we get asked a lot: “what are the best speaker responses for metal?”

 Your ‘go-to’ choice here if you don’t want to work your way through 18 variations or do any mixing, is the SM57, Balanced option – this will give you a warm, well-rounded tone for classic metal.

 But in fact, all the mic options have something to offer if you’re looking for a more specific metal tone, with each giving a slightly different feel.
 For a ‘tauter’ metallic sound, opt for Thin or perhaps even Bright.
 For a heavier tone that emphasises the bass, try Dark or Dark 2.

 You can also add in the Neumann TLM 107 room mic if you want to add some cavernous ‘doom’ quality to the mix.

 If you want some more mic options without the effort, we’d recommend using one our additional mic mixes that come with each cabinet IR.
 If you’re in a hurry, go straight for the R-121+SM57 mix (high gain option), which adds fullness and depth to the SM57 on its own.

-The Best Impulse Response for Metal Could be Your Own Mix
+The Best Speaker Response for Metal Could be Your Own Mix

 Once you’re in the right ballpark with one of the above speakers in a 4×12 cabinet, you can take things in any direction you want.
 Depending on the type of DAW or amp modeller you’re using, you can experiment further to achieve a tone all of your own, by blending multiple IRs together.
 You can combine different speakers, different cabinet types and different mics together, to complement your playing style, or maybe even create a whole new metal genre.

-Download the Impulse Responses Mentioned in This Blog
+Download the Speaker Responses Mentioned in This Blog

 Celestion IR G12M Greenback 4×12 (Closed Back) Shootout Hard Rock/Metal